fusiondirectory/fusiondirectory-user-manual/source/plugins/supann/functionalities.rst

    :alt: Picture of "SupAnn Status" user tab in FusionDirectory

 You can also set the start date and end date of the current status for a resource.

-If you set an end date, make sure you have a tool or daemon running to keep the status in a consistent state by changing it before the end date.
+If you set an end date, you either have to change the status yourself or use our tool **argonaut-user-reminder** with the option **--supann-update**.

-We provide a tool for this in our argonaut project by passing the "--supann-update" option to argonaut-user-reminder.
-Make sure it runs daily if you chose to use this solution.
+**argonaut-user-reminder** should run daily to keep the status consistent.